Fish and Wildlife Service, Interior.

 2. The State cannot go back to the grandfathered arrangement that it previously had in place.

 Since 1997, we have used a prescriptive strategy to determine pintail regulations.
-However, as we have continually stated over the past several years, we remain committed to developing a framework for pintail harvest management based on a formal, derived strategy and clearly articulated management objectives.
+However, as we have continually stated over the past several years, we remain committed to developing a framework for pintail harvest management based on a formal, Start Printed Page 27151derived strategy and clearly articulated management objectives.

 Over the past 2 years, scientists from the U.S. Geological Survey (USGS) and the Service, in consultation with the Flyway Councils, have collaborated in developing an adaptive, derived framework for pintail harvest management.
 This draft framework was offered for Flyway consideration via presentations made at the AHM Working Group meeting in November 2007, the Service Regulations Committee (SRC) meeting in January 2008, and Flyway Technical Committee meetings in March 2008.
 The draft framework was revised a number of times in response to comments by the Flyways.